ansoni/terraform-provider-elastic/README.md

 # terraform-provider-elastic

-A Terraform Provider for Elastic.co products (Elasticsearch, Kibana, etc)
+A Terraform Provider for Elastic.co products (Elasticsearch, Kibana, etc).
+Please test and provide feedback and examples of things that don't work.
+Most of these work along the lines of taking in a raw body output of a Kibana SavedObject.
+From their, we modify it with supplied variables which are typically the primary keys of index-patterns, visualizations, etc.  Our goal is to one day be able to create objects without requiring a body at all.

 # Build